-Bargaining Unit/Union Approximate FTEs Contract Expiration Association of Building, Mechanical and Electrical Inspectors (ABMEI) 85 06/30/18 Association of Engineers and Architects, IFPTE Local 21 Unit 41/42 and Unit 43 (AEA) 305 06/30/18 Association of Legal Professionals of San Jose (ALP) 39 06/30/18 Association of Maintenance Supervisory Personnel, IFPTE Local 21 (AMSP) 112 06/30/18 City Association of Management Personnel, IFPTE Local 21 (CAMP) 424 06/30/18 Confidential Employees' Organization, AFSCME Local 101 (CEO) 211 06/30/18 San Jose Fire Fighters, IAFF, Local 230 (IAFF) 698 06/30/18 International Brotherhood of Electrical Workers, Local 332 (IBEW) 78 06/30/17 Municipal Employees' Federation, AFSCME Local 101 (MEF) 2171.3 06/30/18 International Union of Operating Engineers, Local #3 (OE#3) 720.7 09/30/18 San Jose Police Officers' Association (POA) 1107 06/30/20 TOTAL 5951
+Bargaining Unit/Union Approximate FTEs 2 Contract Expiration Association of Building, Mechanical and Electrical Inspectors (ABMEI) 87 06/30/23 Association of Engineers and Architects, IFPTE Local 21 Unit 41/42 and Unit 43 (AEA) 307 06/30/21 Association of Legal Professionals of San Jose (ALP) 41 06/30/21 Association of Maintenance Supervisory Personnel, IFPTE Local 21 (AMSP) 113 06/30/21 City Association of Management Personnel, IFPTE Local 21 (CAMP) 454 06/30/21 San Jose Fire Fighters, IAFF, Local 230 (IAFF) 703 06/30/23 International Brotherhood of Electrical Workers, Local 332 (IBEW) 80 06/30/21 Municipal Employees' Federation, AFSCME Local 101 (MEF) 2426 06/30/21 International Union of Operating Engineers, Local #3 (OE#3) 709 09/30/19 San Jose Police Officers' Association (POA) 1149 06/30/20 New Unit - Senior Park Rangers and Full-Time Park Rangers (Formerly OE#3) 18 TOTAL 6087

-The 2017-2018 Adopted Budget closed a shortfall of \$10.0 million.
-The 2018-2022 Five Year Forecast ("Forecast"), released February 2017, anticipated shortfalls in the General Fund to continue each year from 2018-2019 through 2021-2022, ranging from \$11.5 million to \$34.8 million annually, for a total shortfall of \$76.5 million.
-This projection is derived by comparing estimated revenues with the cost of delivering Council-approved existing services as well as the services for which the City has already committed, such as the operation of new facilities or other capital projects scheduled to come on-line over the forecast period.
-It should be noted that the City Manager's Budget Office is currently in the process of further updating these figures.
-While these margins are relatively narrow when put into the context of the size of the General Fund budget, ranging from -0.5% to -1.5% of the projected annual budget (combined total of revenues and expenditures), they do point to an overall weakening of the City's economic position.
-It is also important to note that the Forecast does not incorporate several elements that could impact the General Fund over the forecast period including: 1) costs associated with services that were funded on a one-time basis in 2016-2017; 2) costs associated with unmet/deferred infrastructure and maintenance needs; and 3) one-time revenue sources or expenditure needs.
-In addition, the changes that have been made to the defined benefit retiree healthcare plan are still being costed by the Retirement Boards' actuary; accordingly, there may be additional impacts to the General Fund that may result from these changes.
-The Forecast reflects increased revenues that are more than offset by increased expenditures, primarily due to increases in personnel costs, with the largest increases in retirement costs and employee pay.
+The 2020-2024 Five Year Forecast ("Forecast"), released February 2019, projected a very small General Fund surplus of \$3.5 million for 2019-2020.
+However, during the development of the Proposed Budget, the City Manager's Budget Office further updated the projected revenues and expenditures and the small surplus was revised to \$5.1 million for 2019-2020.
+With the direction from the Mayor's March Budget Message for Fiscal Year 2019-2020, \$4.7 million of the surplus was unspent and carried forward, reducing the projected shortfall for 2020-2021 to \$10.9 million.
+In the remaining years of the forecast, General Fund shortfalls ranging from \$1.7 Million to \$13.7 million are projected for three of the four years with a surplus of \$11.4 million projected in 2022-2023, for a total shortfall of \$9.8 million.3 This projection is derived by comparing estimated revenues with the cost of delivering Council-approved existing services as well as the services for which the City has already committed, such as the operation of new facilities or other capital projects scheduled to come on-line over the forecast period.
+While these margins are relatively narrow when put into the context of the size of the General Fund budget, ranging from -1.2% to 0.9% of the projected annual budget (combined total of revenues and expenditures), they do point to an overall weakening of the City's economic position.
+It is also important to note that the Forecast does not incorporate several elements that could impact the General Fund over the forecast period including: 1) costs associated with services that were funded on a one-time basis in 2018-2019; 2) costs associated with unmet/deferred infrastructure and maintenance needs; and 3) one-time revenue sources or expenditure needs.
+The Forecast reflects the improvement in revenues as well as lower growth in projected costs, particularly retirement costs.
 Looking forward, the Administration's goal is to ensure the fiscal health of the City while delivering essential services in the most cost-effective manner.

-&lt;sup>2 Source: 2017-2018 Adopted Budget; does not include approximately 299 unrepresented positions.
+Source: 2018-2019 Adopted Budget; does not include approximately 325.59 unrepresented positions.